I think we’re riverholics.

 We saw and did much more in a concentrated week than if we’d taken the train, rented a car or booked a bus tour.

-There are times, of course, when we want to spend a few days just staying put in one city or place.
-(The best Russian river cruises spend two or three days in St. Petersburg).
+Now, there are times when you want to spend a few days just staying put in one city or place.

-To satisfy that yen off the rivership, we try to book-end a river cruise with extended land time before and after.
+To satisfy that yen off the river ship, we always try to book-end a river cruise with a pre- and post-cruise land stay in one city or town.

 4) River cruising is relaxing